Active flow network

-Active flow network in transportation
+In transportation

 Unidirectional transportation is reminiscent of trains, cars or communication (internet, telephone), where there is a limiting capacity due to maximal amount of commodities that can travel inside a branch connecting two nodes.

-Active flow networks in the body
+In the body

 Arteries and vein generate a network where the blood flow is pulsed by the heart contraction cycle.
 The flow is often model using complex fluid mechanics (Navier-stokes equations) that could be coupled to the structure.
 Red blood cells are also transported inside these networks and high pressure resistance could be due in part to red blood cell trafficking jam but also to capillary (largest pressure drops occur in the smallest vessels), especially in the brain.
 Blood flow is an active process further modulated by neuronal activity.

-Active flow networks in electronics
+In electronics

 In electronics, diodes or resistances form network consuming electrical energy.
 Theory based on mathematical graph theory and physicochemical reaction rate theory are used to quantify mass-conserving active flow networks.
 Diode networks have also been introduced in percolation problems by constructing neighbouring lattice sites that transmit connectivity or information in one direction only.

-Properties of active flow networks inside the endoplasmic reticulum
+Inside the endoplasmic reticulum

 Active flow networks inside the endoplasmic reticulum are represented by a graph (G,N), with N nodes connected by junctions.
 Two time scales leads to two opposite properties, as edge can switch at random time from one direction only to the opposite one: 1- time for an edge to switch from direction to the opposite and 2-the time to move from one edge to the next one.
 This leads to two phenomena: